ACM20121 Certificate II In

 Are you crazy about animals?
 Can you see a future where you will care for animals and play an active role in their welfare?

-If you are a upper high school aged student, our VETDSS course is designed for you!
-Our Perth based course is specifically structured for years 10 – 12 high school students (or those eligible for NOA: Notice of Arrangment or are homeschooled) who wish to integrate a VET course ( VETis course ) with their final years of secondary school study.
+If you’re an upper high school aged student, we offer the ACM20121 Certificate II in Animal Care as a VETDSS course.
+Our VETDSS course at Landsdale Farm is specifically structured for years 10 – 12 high school students who wish to integrate a VET course with their final years of secondary school study.

-You will attend our AVT Animal Care and Veterinary Facility in Ascot, WA one day a week and work hands-on with animals as well as participate in tutorials and assessment sessions conducted by experienced AVT trainers who hold working with children checks.
+You’ll attend Landsdale Farm in Darch, WA one day a week and work hands-on with companion and farm animals as well as participate in classroom and practical sessions conducted by experienced AVT trainers who hold working with children checks.
 Your course is designed so you do not have to find an additional work placement position.

-This certificate will allow you to meet the prerequisite for the national qualification in veterinary nursing or start your career as an animal carer or attendant in a veterinary hospital.
+This certificate will allow you to meet the prerequisite for the national qualification in veterinary nursing or start your career as an animal carer or attendant.

 Course snapshot